 If you’re caring for an individual with dementia, you may want to consider disconnecting the garbage disposal.
 This will help prevent injuries while you’re not around.
 When it comes to food, mark all items with the purchase date and frequently check for expired foods that need to be thrown away.
 Lastly, remove any objects that resemble artificial and decorative fruits or vegetables.

 The best way for Alzheimer’s or dementia caregivers to stop a family member from ingesting harmful chemicals is to move all liquid laundry packets, bleach, and dryer sheets to a secure location.
 Additionally, make sure to clean out the lint and dryer ducts frequently to prevent dryer mishaps from occurring.

-If an individual with dementia is able to bathe themselves, a practical way for caregivers to prevent injuries such as scalding includes adjusting the temperature on the water heater.
+If an individual with dementia is able to bathe themselves, a practical way for dementia caregivers to prevent injuries such as scalding includes adjusting the temperature on the water heater.
 Adjust the water temperature to 120 degrees Fahrenheit to keep your family member safe.
-Furthermore, to ensure your loved one doesn’t slip, install non-slip stickers in areas such as the the flooring and in front of the bathtub
+Furthermore, to help ensure your loved one doesn’t slip, install non-slip stickers in areas such as the flooring in front of the bathtub and inside the bathtub.